What Makes Conflict? How Are Conflicts Resolved?

-In sensitive situations do you sometimes find yourself either arguing or going silent about what you want?
+In these sensitive situations, do you sometimes find yourself either insisting on what you want?
 Do you hold back from verbalizing your perspective on some issues lest the conflict erupt into a fight?

-Bickering, arguing or getting insistent about your point of view indicate someone who is unskilled at handling conflicts in a collaborative way.
+Bickering, arguing, or getting insistent indicate someone who is unskilled at handling conflicts in a collaborative way.
 So does going silent about your perspective.
-Like dropping a ball indicates someone who lacks catching skills or falling on ice skates indicates someone who needs more practice at staying on his feet, talking in an irritated tone of voice, becoming insistent on your way, ignoring what the other preson says, blaming, attacking, and using anger to bully ohers into doing what you want or, heaven forbid, going to war, all indicate collaborative dialouge skill deficits.
+Talking in an irritated tone of voice, becoming insistent on your way, ignoring what the other preson says, blaming, attacking, and using anger to bully ohers into doing what you want or, heaven forbid, going to war, all indicate collaborative dialouge skill deficits.

 How can you tell when there is a conflict afoot?

 Emotional discomfort—that is, negative emotions—alert you to the reality that a situation of conflict is occurring.